 And here’s last year’s full video, to give you an idea of the quality of the production.

-That’s Nick Foles in the picture with his adorable daughter Lily, celebrating the Super Bowl win and being named MVP.
+Here's Nick Foles with his adorable daughter Lily, celebrating the Super Bowl win and being named MVP.
 Congrats, Nick!

 Nick said last week that someday, after football, he wants to be a high school pastor.
 Nick’s a Bible student, loves Jesus, and has a heart for young people.
 I'm thinking winning the Super Bowl and being named MVP won’t hurt his platform as a youth pastor.